JessicaTegner/pypandoc/README.md

 See [pyandoc](http://pypi.python.org/pypi/pyandoc/) for an alternative implementation of a pandoc wrapper from Kenneth Reitz.
 This one hasn't been active in a while though.

+## Contributing

+Contributions are welcome.
+When opening a PR, please keep the following guidelines in mind:

+1. Before implementing, please open an issue for discussion.
+2. Make sure you have tests for the new logic.
+3. Make sure your code passes `flake8 pypandoc.py tests.py`
+4. Add yourself to contributors at `README.md` unless you are already there.
+In that case tweak your contributions.

 ## Contributors

 * [Valentin Haenel](https://github.com/esc) - String conversion fix